kvarak/dnd/docs/_Rules/skills.md

   The art of not being seen, through actions and the application of camouflage and disguise.
 A Stealth check is made when you attempt to stalk a target, wait within a short distance of an enemy without drawing attention, slink past guards, slip away without being noticed, or sneak up on someone without being seen or heard.
 A stealth check is usually resolved as an opposed check against one or several targets’ Perception or Insight.

   <details>
-    <summary>Terrain (group)</summary>
+    <summary>Terrain (<b>group</b>)</summary>
-    You are skilled at seduction and get Expertise on all such checks.
+    You are skilled at seduction and get <b>Expertise</b> on all such checks.
     You are skilled at camouflage and concealment within a specific terrain.
 Select one of the terrains below.
-You have Expertise when attempting to hide yourself or sneak alone within that terrain.
+You have <b>Expertise</b> when attempting to hide yourself or sneak alone within that terrain.
 Stealth in an urban environment is its own skill (Urban Stealth).
     <ul><li>Arctic</li>
     <li>Coastal</li>
     <li>Desert</li>